Augusta Dejerine-Klumpke

-Augusta Déjerine-Klumpke (15 October 1859 – 5 November 1927) was an American-born French medical doctor known for her work in neuroanatomy.
-She was one of the first female interns to work in a hospital in Paris.
+Augusta Dejerine-Klumpke (15 October 1859 – 5 November 1927) was an American-born French medical doctor known for her work in neuroanatomy.
+She was the first female medical intern to work in a hospital in Paris.
 She was a recipient of the Officier de la Légion d'honneur and Chevalier de la Légion d'honneur.

-Déjerine-Klumpke discovered Klumpke paralysis, which is named after her.
+Dejerine-Klumpke discovered Klumpke paralysis, which is named after her.

 Early life and education

-Klumpke was born in San Francisco, California, the daughter of Dorothea Mathilda Tolle, of New York, and John Gerard Klumpke, a businessman.
+Augusta Klumpke was born in San Francisco, California, the daughter of Dorothea Mathilda Tolle, of New York, and John Gerard Klumpke, a businessman.
 Her older sister, Anna Elizabeth Klumpke, had an infection in her leg that left her with a disability.
 Their mother took the family to Europe for eighteen months to find physicians for Anna, leaving their father behind in San Francisco.

 Klumpke says her parents grew apart in her mother's absence, and a 1906 newspaper article implies that John Klumpke had an extramarital affair that ended their marriage.
 After her divorce, Tolle took her children to Bad Cannstatt, Germany, and then Lausanne, Switzerland.
 Klumpke says that her mother suggested that she study medicine, and moved their family to Paris in October 1877 to facilitate this.

 Three of Klumpke's sisters were very successful in their fields: Anna Elizabeth Klumpke as a portrait artist; Dorothea Klumpke as an astronomer, and the first woman with a degree in mathematics from the Sorbonne; and Julia Klumpke as a violinist, noted for studying with Eugène Ysaÿe.
 A fifth sister, Mathilda Klumpke, studied piano, but died of diphtheria at the age of 30.
 Their brother, John William Klumpke, became an engineer.